-While no couple ever wants to change their carefully thought-out and planned wedding arrangements, life’s unpredictability and the current global situation mean that this is the reality for many.
+While no couple ever wants to change their carefully thought-out and planned wedding arrangements, life’s unpredictability and the current global situation mean that postponing your wedding date is the reality for many.

 With so much uncertainty some are reluctant to plan but there are several ways you can deal with necessary changes to wedding day planning hiccups.